-The only downside I experienced was that the tabs on either side of the container broke off when I dropped it.
-It was a little challenging to pull the container out of the yogurt maker, but certainly not impossible.
+The only downside I experienced was that the tabs on either side broke off when I dropped the container.
+Pulling the container out of the yogurt maker was a little challenging, but certainly not impossible.

 The Cuisinart yogurt maker can make 50oz of yogurt at a time.
-You can set the number of hours you want it to incubate for, and it will automatically cool when the incubation cycle completes.
+You can set the number of hours you want it to incubate, and it will automatically cool when the incubation cycle completes.
 According to the manual, this electric yogurt maker uses approximately 60 watts to run.
 This is a moderate load for a small appliance.
-Even so, if you’re running on a stable off-grid electrical system, it isn’t the worst draw, but you will want to calculate for its usage.
+Even so, it isn’t the worst draw if you’re running on a stable off-grid electrical system, but you will want to calculate its usage.

-[UPDATE: It’s definitely not in production anymore, but I found quite a few at ebay.]
+[UPDATE: It’s definitely not in production anymore, but I found quite a few on eBay.]

 Best All-In-One Yogurt Maker